CodingJack/Advanced-Color-Picker/README.md

 ## Single Mode

-* Where the editor is restricted to single colors only (for text-color, etc.)
+* Where the editor is restricted to single colors only (for text color, etc.)

 ![Screenshot of the Color Picker Editor in Single Mode](/single_screenshot.jpg)